 Physical book sales fall and rise by seasons.
 Same with e-books.
 As shown in the previously quoted material, the prosperity of the digital written word is threatened by audiobooks.
 Those who want to consume literature in spite of uncomfortable conditions will try to do so through their ears now.
 And, those who enjoy books in the physical format, seem to do so due to aesthetic reasons.

-I first grew interested in books years before I knew how to read aloud with great difficulties.
+I first grew interested in books years before I knew how to read aloud with great difficulty.
 I first liked how books looked.
 The home I grew up in was cluttered with books.
 My father’s studio has the biggest home library I’ve ever seen in a modern house – this might be due to my sorry social status, but, regardless – I grew up surrounded by books, and the mere sight of them comforts me.
 My apartment is plagued by columns of books.
 I enjoy the sight of them, I enjoy touching them, and I like how they smell.
 I’ve read a couple of essay collections and novels in stolen-pdf-format, as well as in legally-downloaded-epub format, and concluded that it’s not enough for me to be able to access the information, the written material, to put it in the most disgusting terms possible: the content of the book.
 I need the aesthetic experience.

 While e-books are readable and writable, there is a delight I derive from the sensory experience of reading and of taking marginal notes, that e-books, even when presented in software that allows notetaking, fail to emulate.